SilentPaltos/SilentPaltos-Enchantments/README.md

 <details>
 <summary>Burst</summary>

 Enchantment for Bows and Crossbows.
-If you shoot a tipped arrow from an item enchanted with Burst, arrow will turn into an area effect cloud.
+If you shoot a tipped arrow from an item enchanted with Burst, arrow will turn into an area effect cloud if sticks into a block.

 </details>